 However, this is not the case in Africa.
 In fact, over 60 percent of Africa’s clothing is second-hand imported.
 Because the second-hand imported clothes are generally cheaper and more abundantly available than local fabrics, people tend to buy more second-hand clothes.
 This creates unnecessarily tough competition for local textile industries.
-Second-hand clothing easily wins this fight as far as prices and easy availability are concerned and many local textile industries sadly disappear.
+Second-hand clothing easily wins this fight as far as prices and easy availability are concerned, and many local textile industries sadly disappear.

 Somewhere in 2016, member states of the East African Community (EAC) came up with a plan to ban second-hand clothes and shoes by 2019.
 The EAC doubled a common external tariff rate for worn clothing to $0.40 (€0.34) per kilogram.
 Rwanda increased its per-kilogram import tax to $2.50.

 Ironically, the main purpose of AGOA (a piece of legislation that was approved by the U.S. Congress in May 2000) was to “help poor countries evolve”.
 The American trade organization SMART — the Secondary Materials and Recycled Textiles Association — complained to the US Trade Representative's office, claiming the import ban harmed US industry.
 SMART claimed that at least 40,000 US-based jobs were at risk.
 And because of that, Trump threatened to retaliate.
-In the end, the US kept the “40,000 US-based” jobs while local African textiles industries suffered and continue to suffer.
+In the end, the US kept those “40,000 US-based” jobs while local African textiles industries suffered and continue to suffer.

 There is a similar situation in the food and agricultural sector.
 Because the import of food is on the rise in Africa, competition is getting tighter and many local farmers stand no chance at all.
-Let’s take a small West African nation of Benin (with a population of about 11 million people) for example.
-In 2016, Benin exported $1.11B and imported $4.75B, resulting in a negative trade balance of $3.65B.
+Let’s take a small West African nation of Benin (with an estimated population of 13.5 million people) for example.
+In 2016, Benin exported $1.11B and imported $4.75B resulting in a negative trade balance of $3.65B.
 A very significant portion of the imported goods was food and agricultural products.